cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/ansible.md

 ### **cloudify.nodes.ansible.Ansible**

 Used for sharing ansible installation with extra packages and galaxy collections.
-While using `cloudify.nodes.ansible.Ansible` node and `cloudify.relationships.ansible.using_ansible_environment` with `cloudify.nodes.ansible.Ansible` node as target python virtualenv would not be created for the source node and `cloudify.nodes.ansible.Ansible` node's python virtualenv will be used instead.
+While using `cloudify.nodes.ansible.Ansible` node and setting property `ansbile_external_venv` to { get_attribute: [ansible_node, playbook_venv] } where ansible_node is of type `cloudify.nodes.ansible.Ansible` python virtualenv would not be created for the source node and `cloudify.nodes.ansible.Ansible` node's python virtualenv will be used instead.

 #### Node Operations